ZeraGmbH/char-device-node-utils/README.md

 # char-device-node-utils
-Character device nodes: over network / helpers for testing
+Character device nodes: Transfer by network / helpers for testing and substitution